What is a 529 plan?

 Lower Cost versus Borrowing Money

 Starting the 529 plan early can save you money in the long run.
-The tax advantages of the 529 plan combined with the compounding growth over 18 years it will provide you with substantial long-term savings compared to taking a student loan.
+The tax advantages of the 529 plan, combined with the compounding growth over 18 years, will provide you with substantial long-term savings compared to taking a student loan.

 Other Family Members Can Contribute Too

 Grandparents, as well as other family and friends, can make gifts to your 529 account.
 They can also set up their own 529 accounts and designate your child as a beneficiary.
-The grandparent-owned 529 account is not reportable on the student’s FAFSA, which is good for financial aid eligibility.
-However, any distributions to the student or the student’s school from a grandparent-owned 529 will be added to the student income on the following year’s FAFSA.
-Student income is assessed at 50%, which means if a grandparent pays $10,000 of college costs it would reduce the student’s eligibility for aid by $5,000.
+The grandparent-owned 529 account is now reportable on the FAFSA as parents’ assets.

 Achieving a Better Life Experience (ABLE) account was first introduced in 2014.
 The ABLE account works similarly to a 529 plan with certain conditions.
 It allows parents of children with disabilities to save for qualified education, job training, healthcare, and living expenses.

-Under the TCJA law, 529 funds can be rolled over into an ABLE account, without paying taxes or penalties.
+Under the TCJA law, you can roll over 529 funds into an ABLE account without paying taxes or penalties.

 Assign Extra Funds to Other Family Members

-Finally, if your child or grandchild doesn’t need all the money or his or her education plans change, you can designate a new beneficiary penalty-free so long as they’re an eligible member of your family.
+Finally, if your child or grandchild doesn’t need all the money or his or her education plans change, you can designate a new beneficiary penalty-free so long as they’re an eligible family member.
 Moreover, you can even use the extra funds for your personal education and learning new skills.